Hearing Instrument Specialist

 Students who voluntarily withdraw will not automatically be readmitted to the program.
 Should the student reapply to the program they will be re-admitted on the recommendation of the Program Chair.

 Students not planning to return to the Program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the Registrar's Office, or on the college website.

 Prior to transferring to another program, it is recommended that the student meet with the program coordinator or academic advisor.
 Students who decide to change programs may do so by completing and submitting a program application form to the Registrar's Office.
 If considering transferring to a program outside the school in which they are currently enrolled in, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program coordinator and/or program chair.

 Clearance of Academic Deficiency

-Please refer to Conestoga Student Guide for the procedure and criteria regarding Clearance of Academic Deficiency.
+Please refer to the College Policies, Procedures, Practices and Guidelines webpage then click on the Academic Administration side tab and search for the document entitled Clearance of Academic Deficiency.
 Please note that following the end of semester, contact with any student eligible to write a supplemental will be made either by phone or email.
 A specific date, time and room number will be given to each student.
 If a student does not respond to this contact, the student forfeits the opportunity to write a supplemental test.
 The maximum number of supplemental opportunities during the program is two per student.